cungquang/Beat-Box/README.md

 - `hal/`: Contains all low-level hardware abstraction layer (HAL) modules
 - `app/`: Contains all application-specific code.
 Broken into modules and a main file
-- `beat-box-server: Contains all code for web application (front end and backend)
+- `beat-box-server: Contains all (NodeJS) code for web application (front end and backend)

 ```
   .